Davidevlops/My-2024/README.md

 I went on google myself to make some research, I asked people who have served there before on their opinions and all of them said the same thing on serving there.
 I thought about another and later felt like i needed to pick the state i naturally reside in as i don't want to start moving luggages all around.
 NYSC registration came, did everything in my capacity to see that i must register and follow the batch.
 Call up number came out and i gave one of the surest plug in Nigeria for direct posting to the state. everything worked out fine and i posted to the state i reside in Normally.
-I have always dreaded camp but my family
+I have always dreaded orientation camp but my mum felt like i should have the experience.
+I got to camp met a lot people and enjoyed the experience overall.
+During my camp, i had the cause to write an examination that facilitated my posting.
+Came back home from camp and everywhere was looking christmas.

+Looking at 2024, I have come to be grateful for  the good, bad and ugly experiences.
+I remember that popular songs that says: "Lord I thank you for Sunshine ...
+Thank you for pain"